greenfork/nimraylib_now/README.md

 # All are valid:
 var v1: Vector2 = (x: 3.0, y: 5.0)
 var v2 = (x: 3.0, y: 5.0)
-var v3 = (3.0, 5.0)
+var v3 = (3f, 5f)

-# But tuples can't be constructed as objects, following invalid:
+# Tuples can't be constructed as objects, following invalid:
 var invalid = Vector2(x: 3.0, y: 5.0)

+# But you can do this instead:
+var valid = (x: 3.0, y: 5.0).Vector2
 ```

 Be careful when invoking fields which are also reserved words in Nim: